 Attending class is an expectation that the University has of all students for all courses, regardless of modality (in-person, hybrid, or online).
 Therefore, you will need to attend each class session baring illness, participation in a University sanctioned event, religious observance/practice, or other legitimate circumstances (e.g., governmental elections).
 If you need to miss class, please let me know by sending me an email or message via Canvas.

 We know from past education research that absences can negatively affect students' success.
 As we want you to succeed, we will track your attendance each class session.
-We will use that information to inform your progress on one of the Professionalism learning outcomes (thereby contributing to your grade).
+Your attendance will contribute to your Professionalism 5 score for the semester.
+Treat attending this class like you would a statistics/data science job.

 Physically attending class is not sufficient to learn the material.
 You need to actively take part in class; that is, participate